manish-raana/rapidx/README.md

 ## Sponsors used:

-1. Ethereum Push Notification Service (EPNS):
+- Ethereum Push Notification Service (EPNS):
     a.
 Create A Channel for polygon-mumbai : PaymentConfirmationPM

     b.
 Developed the smart contract (Notifications.sol) to call the sendNotification function using IPUSHCommInterface for the below address.
        EPNS_COMM_ADDRESS = 0xb3971BCef2D791bc4027BbfedFb47319A4AAaaAa

     c.
 The above smart contract is inherited in our Rapid smart contract to send the notifications.
 We have added the Rapid smart address      (0x351FFC593052D8D876FB0d24A18e5645b9f709ec) as a delegate to the PaymentConfirmationPM channel

     d. sendNotification function is called inside transferFiat function (Rapid Smart Contract).
 Whenever the transferFiat function is called notification    will be sent to Merchants.

+- Web3.Storage for string images for EPNS notifications.
+- Worldcoin - Merchant Identity verification for fraud detection

 ## Front end tech stack